UniversalDependencies/docs/_ga/dep/det.md

 quant(cheannaire, chéad)
 ~~~

-In genitive constructions, the article agrees with the noun which follows it:
+NOTE: The article modifies depending on the noun which follows it in genitive constructions:

 _Scoil <b>na</b> gCailíní_ '</b>Girls'</b> School'